The best video hosting providers

 • Detailed lead analytics

-• Powerful video creation tools in the browser
+• Powerful browser-based video creation tools

 • Good integrations with popular MarTech tools